rwbm/morondanga/README.md

 - Redis
 - Kafka
 - Other databases like Postgres or SQLite
-- Access to AWS services
+- Access to AWS services like S3 and SQS
+- Telemetry

 Feel free to contact me if there's something you want to add to this library, or better yet: send me a PR and I will be more than happy to review it 😎.